arialdomartini/arialdomartini.github.io/_posts/2026-02-20-pre-emptive-commit-comments.md

   understading.
 It's equally challenging and it equally pays off.

 - **It's easier to focus**: tests and commit message are the coding session's center of gravity.
-When the conversation or my thougths digress, the promise in the commit message is there to bring me back to the point.
+When I digress, the promise in the commit message is there to bring me back to the point.
   I'm less prone to lose focus.

-- **It sets a micro scope**: Before I used to ask myself: "*Should I stop coding now?
+- **It sets a micro scope**: Before, I used to ask myself: "*Should I stop coding now?
 How much is enough?
 Am I done yet?*".
    Checking if I reached the planned goal is just easier.

 - **Simpler commit reviews**: I always review my changes before making them final.
 Instead of asking "*Well well well, let's find out, what have I done here?
-I don't even remember...*" I can ask myself "*Have I done all and only[^1] what I committed to?*".
+I don't even remember...*" I can ask myself "*Have I done all and only what I committed to?*".
   It's a much easier and targeted question to answer.

-- **More accurate and faithful statements**: if I have to write the message before coding, I cannot help but being very specific.
+- **More accurate and faithful statements**: when writing the message before coding, being very specific comes naturally.
 It's easy to refrain from being vague and writing `Fix` or `Update Repository.cs`.
 The message and the resulting commit content naturally match, because the message was the goal since the very beginning.